 Flights & Passports

-To apply for or renew your US passport, visit U.S. Passports & International Travel.
+To apply for or renew your US passport book, visit U.S. Passports & International Travel.

 First Time Passport Applicants

-If applying for a passport for the first time, an appointment is typically needed at a passport acceptance facility (e.g. post office, on-campus office, or other).
+If applying for a passport book for the first time, an appointment is typically needed at a passport acceptance facility (e.g. post office, on-campus office, or other).
 It may take a few weeks to set up an appointment, so plan accordingly.
-You will need to show an original copy of your birth certificate when applying for a passport.
+You will need to show an original copy of your birth certificate when applying for your passport book.

 After acceptance to your KIIS program, you will upload a PDF copy of your passport photo page and enter the passport information from this photo page in your KIIS account.